aws-samples/ec2-lamp-server/README.md

 - `webOption`: `Apache` or `Nginx` web server.
 - `phpVersion`: PHP version to install or `none`.
 - `databaseOption`: `MySQL`, `MariaDB`, `PostgreSQL` database server or `none`.
 MySQL option for Amazon Linux will attempt to use [MySQL Community Edition](https://www.mysql.com/products/community/) repository, where MySQL root password can be retrieved using the command `sudo grep password /var/log/mysqld.log`.
 Select `none` if using external database such as [Amazon RDS](https://aws.amazon.com/rds/).
+- `installApp`#: option to install WordPress or Moodle.
+If selected, template will create MySQL/MariaDB database and user, and download installation files.
+Default is `None`.

+*#When stack has been provisioned, open a browser to continue [WordPress](https://developer.wordpress.org/advanced-administration/before-install/howto-install/#step-5-run-the-install-script) or [Moodle](https://docs.moodle.org/500/en/Installing_Moodle#Web_based_installer) web based installation.
+The database name, user and password to use can be located in `/home/ec2-user/database-credentials` (AL2023) or `/home/ubuntu/database-credentials` (Ubuntu)*

 Others
 - `installDocker` (optional):  install [Docker Engine](https://docs.docker.com/engine/) (also known as Docker CE) from [Docker repository](https://download.docker.com/) or Linux OS package repository.
 Default is `No`